iftec/recipe-book/README.md

     * Used for creating search section of the site.
     * Used to check the format of the code for the site.
     * used to create hamburger menu.
+    * Used to create some of the python functions.
 * https://www.bing.com/
     * Used image creator to create images for the site.
 * https://github.com/motdotla/dotenv